Why Self-Funded Employers Need Independent Data Analytics

 The Independence Problem

 Most self-funded employers rely on their broker or TPA for healthcare analytics.
 The problem?
-These parties have financial relationships with the very vendors theyre evaluating.
-Its like asking your car dealer to tell you if you got a good price.
+These parties have financial relationships with the very vendors they're evaluating.
+It's like asking your car dealer to tell you if you got a good price.

 What Makes Analytics "Independent"?